Korean War Legacy Project

 The Holloway Program

-John Bierman applied for the Holloway Program which was the Naval version of the ROTC.
-He was accepted after interviews and an exam, so he was sent to the University of Oklahoma.
-He studied chemical engineering and Naval Science until he graduated in 1951 as an officer.
+John Bierman discusses applying for the Holloway Program, the Naval version of the ROTC.
+He recalls being accepted after completing a series of interviews and passing exams, and then being sent to the University of Oklahoma for training.
+He describes studying chemical engineering and Naval Science prior to his graduation in 1951 as an ensign.

 Tags: Basic training,Civilians,Home front,Living conditions,Weapons